 - You’re not serious about it (and quit).

-- Losing interest or enthusiasm or settle for being mediocre (and quit).
+- Lose interest or enthusiasm or settle for being mediocre (and quit).

-- Focusing on the short term instead of the long (and quit when the short term gets too hard).
+- You focus on the short term instead of the long (and quit when the short term gets too hard).

 - You pick the wrong thing at which to be the best in the world (because you don’t have the talent).